The Community Building… Boat-Project

 Now money and materials.

 Local businesses, individuals, and foundations all stepped forward with wood, sailcloth, glues and screws, as well as cash to keep the project moving forward.
-This is a community volunteer, “O” overhead and administration project where every dollar goes to front lines of education.
-At present $20,000 worth of donations, 1,500 volunteers hours, and 30 different tradesmen volunteering.

 The vessel is a 24’-30′ Dory style vessel, that rows 8 sweeps, carries 10-11 Voyagers, and has a traditional gunter yawl sailing rig.
 With many watertight compartments, sturdy bulkheads, and a WEST system glass coated plywood hull these boats are virtually unsinkable, yet light enough for the crew to carry onto a beach.